tonghuikang/dubious-claims/README.md

 ## The false claim
 Obama was born in Kenya.
 https://www.snopes.com/fact-check/native-son/

+## Objective
+Given any text that makes the false claim, the sentence (or maybe just the phrase) will be highlighted by the extension.
+When moused-over or clicked on the extension icon it displays the offending sentence, and link to fact-checking sites (or in much later stages, Quora questions).

+## Introducing the hermit
 If the claim is made up of only one idea (is there a better word?), then it will be that.
 It is conceivable to make train an algorithm today that acts as a learned English speaker who knows nothing about the current affairs - we call him a hermit - and identify all statements that claim that Obama was born in Kenya.

 However, the hermit does not know the context.
 The birther movement gained momentum when someone claimed that Obama was not born in the Hawaii, United States but Kenya.
 This was used to rally for an impeachment of President Obama because the Consitution requires modern US presidents to be born in the United States.

 Therefore any article that makes the following claim needs to be flagged:
-Obama is not born in the United States. (ground truth paraphrased with context one) Obama was not born in Hawaii. (ground truth paraphrased with context two) The hermit would not be able to identify the above claims, even though they are ground truth falsehoods according to the context.
+"Obama is not born in the United States." (ground truth paraphrased with context one) "Obama was not born in Hawaii." (ground truth paraphrased with context two) The hermit would not be able to identify the above claims, even though they are ground truth falsehoods according to the context.

 For now, we will include the supplementary claims in the fact-checking document.
 Generation of supplementary claims given the main claim, the fact-checking article and Internet access seems to be difficult - I have no idea on how to go about doing it.